 The Lakesider 599 bus runs every 20 minutes from Bowness to Grasmere, connecting with mainline station, Windermere.
 We provide free WiFi, USB charging points, spaces for buggies and bikes and audio commentary, so you get even more from your trip.

-Travelling in the Lakes before the 28th of October?
+Travelling in the Lakes this winter?

 Park up and enjoy the most wonderful time of the year from the best seat in the Lakes.